 This tutorial explains how to save the parts of split design.
 It also shows how to create the template, which you will use for aligning the parts when sewing out on the embroidery machine.
 To find out how to split a design, please read the following tutorials: Interactive Free-Hand Splitting, Auto-Split, Auto-Split Along Hoop Boundaries, Split Before/After Color, Separate Color and Using Initial and Ending Stitch Boxes.

 Once the splitting is completed, please follow these steps to save the design parts:

-2 - Select "File -> Save Separated As" menu to save all four parts separately; i.e. to save each part into its own file on the hard disk (Picture No. 2).
+2 - Select "File > Save Separated As" menu to save all four parts separately; i.e. to save each part into its own file on the hard disk (Picture No. 2).

-4 - Another dialog box will appear on the screen, allowing you to choose the name of design file (Picture No. 5).
+5 - Another dialog box will appear on the screen, allowing you to choose the name of design file (Picture No. 5).
 Select "Save" to save this part.

-5 - Select "File -> Print Template" menu to print the template (Picture No. 5).
+7 - Select "File > Print Template" menu to print the template (Picture No. 7).
 There will be 4 crosses in the template, showing you the starting position of needle for parts 1, 2, 3 and 4.
 Use this template and the crosses to align the parts when sewing out on your embroidery machine.